JaredXwos/WordBlitz/README.md

 ## Immediate To-do features
 - Add options to select Fun Mode/ Practice Mode in settings <- CY working on this
-- Bind Score to BlitzScreen to update live <- JX working on this
+- Bind Score to BlitzScreen to update live <- JX awaiting the fun/practice config
 - Allow for scoring system to be configured, Make a picker to allow users to choose the number of pts for words of specific lengths

 ### Less immediate To-do features